phuang1024/phuang1024/no_java.md

 * Some people believe that Python is inferior because it depends on C and C++.
 Yes, it is inferior if you don't use the language at all.
 The power of Python is in it's flexibility, as described above.
 Compare two APIs in Java and Python, and see which one is easier to use.
+Having water faucets in your house is worse than not if you don't use them because it involves drilling holes into walls.
+However, we still prefer having them.
+Why?
+This is left as an exercise to the reader.

 If you are in a course which teaches Java, I highly recommend you learn C++ and/or Python on the side so you finish the class with useful skills.